 Back in 1950s, 145 Cheltenham Road opened as a coin-operated laundrette serving the local community.
 After a devastating fire, and a decade of standing empty and derelict, we were inspired to take on the building, return the laundrette back to Stokes Croft, and build a business with values that the community shared.

-Today we still serve customers who used the original laundrette, and it is a huge privilege to serve and engage with people once again.
+Today we still meet customers who used the original laundrette, and it is a huge privilege to serve and engage with these locals once again.

 We're a first-generation family business.
 It is strange to think back to its beginnings, as it is hard to remember a time before it existed.
 Half a decade of dreaming, planning and renovating a derelict laundrette and, unbelievably, 9 years of serving Bristol's laundry needs, hosting incredible evenings of music, art and food and getting to know and love a community of customers and an incredible staff team, who have by extension become part of our family too.

-So here we are 2020, three women in business.
+So here we are 2021, three women in business.
 No suits insight.
 No bonuses, corporate weekends or performance targets.
 Thank goodness!
-Instead, years of mopping, designing, laying floors, laughing, folding, re-laying floors, more mopping, inspiration, exhibitions, stories and the community that makes it all possible and worthwhile.
+Instead, years of mopping, designing, laying floors, building tables, laughing, folding, re-laying floors, more mopping, inspiration, exhibitions, stories and the community that makes it all possible and worthwhile.

 Shout out to our mum too, who made it possible and is an absolute legend!